Confessions of a Mask: Reception

 Writing for the Japan Times, Iain Maloney notes that: "In many ways Confessions is the key text to understanding Mishima's later novels.
 In it, he explores the poles of his psyche, his homosexuality and his romantic/erotic attraction to warfare and combat.
 It is a scathing, unflinching examination of the darkness at the far corners of the human mind."

-Christopher Isherwood, as quoted in The Mattachine Review, proclaimed, after reading the novel: "Here is a Japanese Gide."